DeGuitard/serial-reader/README.md

 serial-reader
 =============

+Frist try of a Node.JS/AngularJS app.
 A web application to read mangas.
+A bit dirty!